apirkle/wafermaps/README.md

+# Introduction

+This is a vibe coding experiment testing the capabilities of Cursor and GPT-5.
+Dev chat logs are in `cursor_dev_chat1.md` and `cursor_dev_chat2.md`.

 # WaferMaps - Semiconductor Fab Defect Data System

 A comprehensive web application for managing and visualizing semiconductor wafer inspection data, defects, and analytics in a semiconductor fabrication facility.